 Several other manufacturers have similar comments.
 Unfortunately, some reputable media outlets still point to the foil incineration method (as it is sometimes called) as the best way to clean a dirty gas grill.
 Since manufacturers warn against it, the gas grill's warranty may be voided if the grill is damaged by this process.

-If anyone is advocating this method of cleaning a gas grill, do not follow the advice, even if they claim to have used it successfully.
-It's possible that a grill may accept this treatment one, twice, or even more often, but eventually, the chances of destroying the grill or causing a serious accident are very high.
+If anyone is advocating this method of cleaning a gas grill, do not follow the advice — even if they claim to have used it successfully.
+It's possible that a grill may accept this treatment once, twice or even more often, but eventually the chances of destroying the grill or causing a serious accident are very high.